People have described Michaela as, "Authentically kind, intentional and capable of creating a safe space for counselling."

 Dialectical Behaviour Therapy (DBT) tells us that we may need to seek balance, shifting between accepting where we are at and moving toward our goals.

-How can we create balance for you?
+How can we create some balance for you?

 Comment on Diversity and Inclusion:

-Diversity and culture is important to me.
+Diversity and culture are important to me.
 For my Master’s thesis I completed a qualitative research study which looked at client experiences of culture in their counselling relationships.
 My participants expressed that they sometimes felt unheard about cultural aspects of their lives, because perhaps their counsellor differed or in some way signalled that these aspects are not important in counselling.
 They also indicated that it was helpful when their counsellor openly included culture in the conversation!

 Our intersections of diversity, which include age, geography, sexual and gender diversity, ethnicity, physical and cognitive abilities, size, learning, neurodivergence, and even subcultures, impact how we view and interact in our world and our lives.
 I strive to be inclusive of all aspects of diversity in counselling.